ee-uet/UETRV_Pcore_doc/README.md

 ### Build Model and Run Simulation

-Verilator model of Pcore can be built using Makefil:
+Verilator model of Pcore can be built using Makefile:

     make verilate

 The verilator model is build under `ver_work/Vpcore_sim`.
 The executeable can accept the following three parameters:

 - `imem` : This paramerter accepts the file that contain the hexadecimal instructions of compiled program.
-- `max_cycles`: This parameter the maxiumum number of cycles for simulation.
-Simulation terminates after executing these number of cycles.
+- `max_cycles`: This parameter cotrols the maxiumum number of cycles for simulation.
+Simulation terminates after executing these many cycles.
 - `vcd`: This parameters accepts a boolean value.
 If it is 0, the waveform file `trace.vcd` will not be dumped and vice versa.

 An example program to print `HELLO` on UART is compiled and its hex instructions are availabe in [here](/software/example-uart/build/imem.txt).
 Run the folllowing command to simulate the example program